forever208/Hand-Object-Interaction-detection/README.md

 **Simple testing**:

-Put your images in the **images/** folder and run the command.
-A new folder **images_det** will be created with the visualization.
+Put your images in the `images/` folder and run the command.
+A new folder `images_det/` will be created with the visualization.
 Check more about argparse parameters in demo.py.
 ```
 python demo.py --cuda --checkepoch=8 --checkpoint=89999
 ```